tbaums/konvoy-kudo-studio/README.md

 1. Select `Prometheus` as data source

 ### Deploy Kudo Kafka

-1. To ensure you are using the latest KUDO, begin by deleting any KUDO instance on your cluster: `kubectl kudo init --dry-run -o yaml | kubectl delete -f -`
+1. Confirm you do not have an earlier version of KUDO deployed to your cluster by running `kubectl get ns kudo-system`.
+If kubectl responds saying the namespace was not found, proceed to the next step.
+If you discover that KUDO is already installed in your cluster, please begin by deleting the KUDO instance on your cluster: `kubectl kudo init --dry-run -o yaml | kubectl delete -f -`
-1. `kubectl kudo init --wait`
+1. Install KUDO on your cluster: `kubectl kudo init --wait`
-1. `kubectl kudo install zookeeper`
+1. Next, install Zookeeper, which is a dependency for Kafka: `kubectl kudo install zookeeper --wait`
 1. Wait for all 3 Zookeeper pods to be `RUNNING` and `READY`
-1. `kubectl kudo install kafka --instance=kafka`
+1. `kubectl kudo install kafka --instance=kafka -p ADD_SERVICE_MONITOR=true --wait`
 1. Wait for all 3 Kafka brokers to be `RUNNING` and `READY`
-1. Install the service monitor to observe your Kafka cluster in Grafana `kubectl create -f https://raw.githubusercontent.com/kudobuilder/operators/master/repository/kafka/docs/latest/resources/service-monitor.yaml`

 ### Deploy Kafka Client API, Svelte front-end, and Node.js Websocket server
 1. `kubectl apply -f https://raw.githubusercontent.com/tbaums/konvoy-kudo-studio/master/kafka-python-api/kafka-client-api.yaml`